- >Buying Crypto

 One area that Bitcoin SV may be positioned to uniquely benefit is enterprise and business.
 Thanks to its massive block size, Bitcoin SV could potentially be a very reliable structure to build a business upon.

 Interestingly, Bitcoin SV hasn’t come anywhere near scratching the limits of its block size.
 At this point it’s only utilizing a small fraction of its potential block size limits.

 The most popular way to purchase Bitcoin SV (and most cryptocurrency in general) is through the use of a crypto exchange.
 Crypto exchanges are widely available around the world and have become much more reliable in recent years.
 While we don’t recommend leaving large amounts of cryptocurrency on an exchange it’s definitely the best way to actually purchase Bitcoin SV.

 Here’s a look at some of the exchanges where you can purchase BSV:

 The advantages of Bitcoin SV are mostly its dramatically increased block size which could make it more future-proof than the original Bitcoin or even Bitcoin Cash.
 The idea is that Bitcoin SV is better positioned to actually be used as currency for day-to-day transactions.
 Theoretically, Bitcoin SV can handle more transactions than Bitcoin.
 But, it has yet to come close to the volume of the original Bitcoin.

 One area that Bitcoin SV has excelled in is keeping fees low.
 In general the transaction fees on Bitcoin SV are less than those on Bitcoin Cash and significantly lower than the fees attached to the original Bitcoin.

 There is also a ton of potential in Bitcoin SV if it ever gets fully embraced by the enterprise market.

 Bitcoin SV doesn’t have anywhere near the volume of Bitcoin, which puts it at a distinct disadvantage.
 Bitcoin SV also lags behind Bitcoin Cash.
 Without getting significant volume it’s hard to say if Bitcoin SV’s technological upgrades will actually matter that much.

-Businessman Craig Wright, the man behind Bitcoin SV, is one of the most controversial figures in the cryptocurrency world.
-There’s a community of cryptocurrency enthusiasts who refer to Wright as “Fake Satoshi”, thanks to Wright claiming to be the inventor of the original Bitcoin.
+Businessman Craig Wright, the man behind Bitcoin SV, is also one of the most controversial figures in the cryptocurrency world, with claims to be the inventor of the original Bitcoin (Satoshi Nakamoto).